Senate Republicans to propose counteroffer on infrastructure closer to $1 trillion

 Wicker said there would be "hardly anything on user fees" to pay for the bill, a method for covering the cost which Mr. Biden has largely rejected.
 The president has promised he would not raise taxes for any American making under $400,000 per year.

-But Capito also indicated she may seek meet with the president again, saying that the negotiators had been "pretty optimistic" after their previous meeting.

-"Maybe that's a strategy, that we will talk with the president again if he would want to," Capito said, although she added that Mr. Biden's staff "has been very open."

-Meanwhile, GOP Senator Mitt Romney said that a separate bipartisan group of eight senators was also working on an infrastructure proposal.
+Meanwhile, GOP Senator Mitt Romney has said that a separate bipartisan group of eight senators was also working on an infrastructure proposal.
+Romney told reporters on Wednesday that Capito's group was the "front burner" of negotiations, and that his group was on the "back burner."
+He said that his group was considering a proposal of "not quite a trillion."

-"They're on the front burner, we're kind of the back-burner backup," Romney said about negotiations by his group compared to the talks led by Capito.
+"We're pretty close on the physical infrastructure with the White House figures," Romney said.
+"By the way, so is, I think Shelley Moore Capito's team is very close to the White House in that regard."

 Some Democrats are frustrated at the willingness of the White House to make concessions to Republicans.
 Progressives could rebel if the White House settles on a narrow package that focuses "traditional" infrastructure projects such as roads, bridges and highways.
 With the slimmest of majorities in both houses of Congress, Mr. Biden cannot afford to lose any support from his party.